 Digital Features:

-Interactive recipe tools, such as checkboxes, progress tracking, and timers, enhance this format, making it even more user-friendly for digital platforms.
+Interactive recipe tools, such as checkboxes, progress tracking, and timers enhance this format and make it user-friendly for digital platforms.

 Example of an Action Recipe Format:

-3. Slowly add the wet mixture to the dry ingredients, stirring gently.
-Do not overmix.
+- Slowly add the wet mixture to the dry ingredients, stirring gently.
+Do not over mix.

 This format streamlines the cooking experience, making it ideal for on-the-go readers and busy home cooks.